Lennyy-y/simple-discord-git-hook/README.md

 ### 2. Place the installation script and `githooks` directory at the root of your repository

-In the root of your repository, move the installation script copy the `githooks` directory to store the custom Git hooks:
+In the root of your repository, copy the `githooks` directory and the install script (if needed).

 ### 3. Make the scripts executable

-Ensure the scripts are executable:
+Ensure the scripts are executable (on macOS/Linux or Git Bash):

 ```bash
 chmod +x githooks/post-merge